jonathanloganmoran/jonathanloganmoran/_posts/2019-12-30-Unsupervised-Learning-With-The-EM-Algorithm.md

 title: Unsupervised Learning of Gaussian Mixture Models With the EM Algorithm
 author: Jonathan Logan Moran
 categories: portfolio
-tags: clustering k-Means gaussian-mixture-models GNBC EM-algorithm SciKitLearn digits machine-learning unsupervised-learning python ipynb
+tags: clustering k-Means gaussian-mixture-models GNBC EM-algorithm scikit-learn digits machine-learning unsupervised-learning python ipynb
 permalink: /unsupervised-learning-with-the-EM-algorithm
 description: "The Expectation-Maximization algorithm is a powerful iterative method for calculating maximum likelihood estimates from unlabeled data.
-In this article, we will be exploring its use in Gaussian mixture models to perform the task of clustering with the SciKitLearn digits dataset.
-The performance of the EM-algorithm is then compared to a vanilla k-Means implementation provided in SciKitLearn."
+In this article, we will be exploring its use in Gaussian mixture models to perform the task of clustering with the Scikit-learn digits dataset.
+The performance of the EM-algorithm is then compared to a vanilla k-Means implementation provided in Scikit-learn."
 ---
 # Expectation-Maximization Algorithm For Gaussian Mixture Models

 ## Objectives
 In this article we will
 *    train a Gaussian NBC with the EM algorithm
-*    compare the results you get to those of the k-Means clustering provided in SciKitLearn
+*    compare the results you get to those of the k-Means clustering provided in Scikit-learn

 ## Background and Tools
 The EM (Expectation-Maximisation) algorithm solves the problem of not being able to compute the Maximum Likelihood Estimates for unknown classes directly by iterating over the two steps until there is no significant change in Step 2 observable: